7BIndustries/semblage-docs/docs/tutorials/bearing_block.md

 The center hole that the bearing presses into can now be added.
 To tell Semblage (and by extension CadQuery) which face to place the next feature on, we use selectors.
 Selectors are a flexible way to capture design intent.
 For instance, if we select the face in the maximum Z axis direction, the furthest face will always be selected, even if steps or other features are added to the component.
 Selectors help make designs less brittle.

-The goal is to eventually have selectors largely determined by what the user selects prior to specifying a new selector operation, but for now the selectors have to be added manually.
+The goal is to eventually have selectors be largely determined by what the user selects prior to starting a new selector operation, but for now the selectors have to be added manually.

 ### Step 1 - Select a Face to Place Circle On